Peruvian etiquette for tourists

 The most famous of these early cultures was the Inca Empire, which emerged in the early 15th century under Pachacuti.
 The Incas unified a vast territory stretching from present-day Colombia to Chile and created a highly developed civilization with remarkable engineering feats such as Machu Picchu and an extensive network of roads and terraces.
 Their capital, Cusco, was a center for political, religious, and economic activities.

-The arrival of Spanish conquerors in the 1530s, led by Francisco Pizarro, marked a time of dramatic change.
+The arrival of conquerors from Spain in the 1530s, led by Francisco Pizarro, marked a time of dramatic change.
 The Spanish conquest dismantled the Inca Empire and established a colonial system that lasted nearly 300 years.
 During this period, indigenous peoples experienced significant upheaval, including forced labor and cultural suppression.
 Despite these challenges, they managed to preserve many aspects of their heritage and blend their traditions with European influences.

 maccu picchu